 Following review of tables, the details of dispositions of infringements contained in 04/5 were discussed.
 Some parties provided additional updates of ongoing dispositions.
 In cases where information could not be provided at this time, Parties agreed to investigate further.

 Annex 6.
-Proposal by Iceland and Denmark (in respect of the Faroe Islands and Greenland) and Norway (NAFO/NEAFC message systems)

-(STACTIC Working Paper 04/3, Rev. 3 - now FC Doc.
-04/18)
+Joint Proposal by Iceland and Denmark (in respect of Greenland and Faroe Islands) and Norway (STACTIC Working Paper 04/3, Rev. 3 - now FC Doc.
+04/8)